-All Researchers, REB members and REB Office Personnel are responsible for ensuring that the requirements of this SOP are met.
+All Researchers, REB members and Research Ethics staff are responsible for ensuring that the requirements of this SOP are met.

-Research involving human participants must be conducted by individuals appropriately qualified by education, training, and experience to assume responsibility for the proper conduct of the research and for the protection of human research participants.
+Research involving human participants must be conducted by individuals appropriately qualified by education, training, and experience to assume responsibility for the proper conduct of the research and for the protection of human participants.
 The